Early Years Foundation stage

 - Expressive Arts and Design

-Our teachers provide an exciting environment where children can engage in both child-initiated activities and teacher-led activities in order to develop their learning in these seven areas.
+Our teachers provide an exciting environment (indoors and outdoors) where children can engage in both child-initiated activities and teacher-led activities in order to develop their learning in these seven areas.
 We use the Development Matters Framework to help us plan for and assess these activities.

 Key Stages 1 & 2

 At present we are adapting our Long Term Plan for the teaching of English.
 We are moving to teaching Narrative, Non-Fiction and Poetry (where possible) by using one or more quality texts as a starting point.
 For example the book ‘Mufaro’s Beautiful Daughters’ by John Steptoe led to the children writing their version of a fairy tale with a similar theme and a non-fiction booklet on African Animals.

 There is a big emphasis on transferable skills with the expectation that the standard of reading and writing in other lessons is as good as it is in discrete English lessons.